 However, they also need a lot of water in the growing season.
 We could simply turn the taps on from our home but that would mean chemically-treated water in significant quantities which isn’t ideal.

 So, instead we have a sustainable solution consisting of harvested rainwater and use of a natural well in our garden.
 We raise this using a solar-powered pump into tanks before releasing the tank valves and allowing gravity to route the water through our irrigation pipes.
+Unfortunately, if it is a very dry growing season, then the irrigation just isn’t enough, and some berries just shrivel up.

 Our Honey Bees